mtngrown/mtngrown.github.io/source/pb/games/situation-1.html.markdown

 rounding.
 I'm thinking about extending the CRT to handle 3/2 and 2/3 cases, possibly with 2 d6.
 This will require more paper and pencil work for combat resolution.

-### To do

-Collect all the rules governing towns for combat and movement.